SixArm/sixarm-company-consulting-agreement/README.md

 perform the work.

-### 1.10.
-References

-Areas marked "Reference:", "Note:", or "Example:", used in this Agreement are for reference only and shall not be used or relied upon in the interpretation of this Agreement.

-Headings used in this Agreement are for reference only and shall not be used or relied upon in the interpretation of this Agreement.

 ## 2. Definitions

 ### 2.1.
+Reference

+The expressions "Reference:", "Note:", "Example:", and the headings in this Agreement, are for reference purposes only, and shall not be used or relied upon in the interpretation of this Agreement.

+### 2.2.
 Technology

 The expression "Technology" shall mean designs, methods, processes, formulas, algorithms, discoveries, inventions, technical information, drawings, modifications, enhancements, improvements, and other technologies.

-### 2.2.
+### 2.3.
 Background Technology

 The expression "Background Technology" shall mean all Technology that: (i) was developed, conceived or owned by a Party prior to the Effective Date;